WILL BROWN / CHEMICAL HERITAGE FOUNDATION / SCIENCE PHOTO LIBRARY WILL BROWN / CHEMICAL HERITAGE FOUNDATION / SCIENCE PHOTO LIBRARY

-P. Ehrlich.
-Paul Ehrlich (1854-1915), German immunologist, bacteriologist and chemtherapist.
-Ehrlich worked with aniline dyes, developing methods to stain white blood cells and discovered a new variety called 'mast cells'.
-Ehrlich also studied immunology and diseases; in 1892 he helped to develop the diphtheria antitoxin.
-He investig- ated synthetic chemicals which selectively destroy pathogenic organisms in the body.
-He discovered that the dye Trypan Red was effective against the parasites which cause trypanosomiasis, and an arsenic compound called 'salvarsan' against syphilis.
+Paul Ehrlich (1854-1915).
+Century oil painting of the German immunologist Paul Ehrlich.
+Ehrlich worked with aniline dyes, developing new methods of staining white blood cells.
+He discovered a new type of white blood cell, called mast cells.
+Ehrlich also studied diseases, and helped to develop the diphtheria anti-toxin in 1892.
+He investigated synthetic chemicals that selectively destroy pathogenic organisms in the body.
+He discovered that the dye Trypan Red was effective against the parasites that cause trypanosomiasis (sleeping sickness) and used an arsenic compound called 'salvarsan' against syphilis.
 This was the beginning of chemotherapy.
-He shared a Nobel Prize for medicine in 1908.
+Ehrlich shared a Nobel Prize for medicine in 1908.